qcscine/qcmaquis/README.md

 - `BLAS_LAPACK_SELECTOR`: Set the vendor of the linear algebra library: `openblas`,`mkl_sequential`, `mkl_parallel`, `veclib` for Accelerate on Mac OS X, `auto` for autodetection and `manual` for setting the linking directories manually are supported.
 Default is autodetection, which usually does a good job.
 - `BUILD_*`: Build (legacy) utility binaries to perform various operations with matrix product state (MPS) checkpoint files.

-A full installation guide including package dependencies can be found in Section 3.1 of our manual.
+A more detailed installation guide can be found in Section 3.1 of our manual.

 ## QCMaquis in [OpenMolcas](https://gitlab.com/Molcas/OpenMolcas)